The CMS Secretariat is the Convention's coordinating body. Its functions are set out in Article IX of the Convention. They include

 Since its establishment the Secretariat has been located in Bonn, Germany.
 After having been co-located with the Federal Agency for Nature Conservation (BfN), the Secretariat relocated to the United Nations Campus in Bonn in 1998.
 The premises are shared by a number of UN Agencies, such as: UN Volunteers (UNV), the Secretariat of the Framework Convention on Climate Change (UNFCCC) and the Secretariat of the Convention to Combat Desertification (UNCCD).

-The Secretariat has staff in three duty stations outside of Bonn: in Abu Dhabi, United Arab Emirates, in Bangkok, Thailand, and in Washington DC, USA.
+The Secretariat has staff in three duty stations outside of Bonn: in Abu Dhabi, United Arab Emirates and in Bangkok, Thailand.

 The CMS Office - Abu Dhabi is the CMS Secretariat’s largest out-posted office.
 It is hosted by and co-located with the Environment Agency - Abu Dhabi (EAD), thanks to a generous voluntary contribution made by EAD on behalf of the Government of the United Arab Emirates.
 The office includes the Coordinating Unit of the Memorandum of Understanding on the Conservation of Migratory Birds of Prey in Africa and Eurasia (Raptors MOU), and the Secretariat of the Memorandum of Understanding on the Conservation and Management of Dugongs and their Habitats throughout Their Range (Dugong MOU).
 The office aims to address common threats to migratory species of regional interest, such as marine mammals and marine turtles in relation to by-catch, while promoting CMS and its agreements in the West Asian and north-west Indian Ocean regions.